 At the start of each year there is an intensive induction which introduces the students to teaching methods, research methods, facilities and resources.

-Students are assessed through performance and presentations and also through essays, journals, blogs, v-logs and podcasts.
+Students are assessed through performance and presentations and also through essays or journals, blogs, v-logs and podcasts.
+It is important to note that ALRA supports students who struggle with academic writing to establish critical and evaluative skills through alternative submission formats.

 Assessment is weighted around public performances which is an intense learning experience, allowing the student to apply skills and strategies acquired on the module and indicating suitability to practice as a professional actor.